5 Letter Words Ending in TH

 berth

-Noun : (by extension) A place for a vessel to lie at anchor or to moor.
+Noun : (by extension) A place on a vessel to sleep, especially a bed on the side of a cabin.

 couth